MarcinPolewski/Project-BMI-calculator/README.md

 # Using
 1. run "npm install"
 2. run "npm run dev"
-3. appropriate link will be pasted into console
+3. link to website will be displayed in console
 # Result
 ![start-screen-image](./project-photos/start-screen.png)
 ![normal-weight-image](./project-photos/normal-weight.png)